 "Sake for everyone" is offered near the entrance gate, and miki, sacred sake, is provided free of charge.
 Warm amazake [a traditional sweet, low-alcohol Japanese drink made from fermented rice] is also available for those who cannot drink alcohol, such as children and those who drive a car (the miki and amazake are of limited quantity).

 At Hakuhagido in the village, you can experience a tatami room game called Tosenkyo.
 This is a game of throwing a fan at a target placed on a stand in which you compete for points.
-(In normal years you would compete against geisha, but the game may be canceled in 2021.)
+Please enjoy a round with family or friends!

 Also, twice a day, the lion dance is performed somewhere in the village.
 In Japan, there is a tradition of having the dancing lion bite your head to get rid of evil, so if you see it, be sure to let it bite your head.